Updated March 2021

-2019 promises to be a year full of challenges for VAT compliance.
-1 April 2019 sees the introduction of the new rules around Making Tax Digital (“MTD”); six months later, on 1 October, the Construction Services Domestic Reverse Charge (“CSDRC”) is introduced.
+2019 promised to be a year full of challenges for VAT compliance.
+1 April 2019 saw the introduction of the new rules around Making Tax Digital (“MTD”); six months later, on 1 October 2019, the Construction Services Domestic Reverse Charge (“CSDRC”) was due to be introduced.

 The first thing to understand is that, despite its name, the CSDRC is nothing to do with private households.
 It is “domestic” only in the sense that it applies to transactions wholly within the UK.
 Like similar rules that have applied for some time to supplies of certain high-risk goods such as mobile phones and computer chips (albeit with important differences of detail) the new regulations are intended to counter “missing trader fraud”—that is, where a trader reclaims as input tax on purchases an amount of VAT that the supplier has no intention of ever paying over to HMRC.